 There were 8 ordinary meetings of the Friends of Sharphill Wood in the year to 12 May 2020.
 The 10 September 2019 meeting was inquorate, the 8 October meeting was cancelled because of the number of apologies and the 14 April and 12 May 2020 meetings were cancelled in response to the Covid-19 virus outbreak.
 The Annual General Meeting on 14 May 2019 elected Phil Miller (Chair), Chrissie Wells (Vice Chair), Chrissie Wells (Treasurer), Jo Miller (Publicity Officer) John Elwell (Work Party Coordinator), Richard Elliott (Deputy Work Party Coordinator) and Mike Rivett (Deputy Work Party Coordinator) and Bill Logan (Secretary).
 There were 63 Friends on the circulation list in May 2020, up from 38 in 2019 thanks to an increased Group profile (See Publicity below).

-Management developments
+Management Developments

 Our Management Plan covering the period 2018 – 2023, launched on 12 May 2018, was reviewed on 20 August 2019 with Paul Phillips of Rushcliffe Borough Council and Ben Driver of Nottinghamshire Wildlife Trust.
-Working from a newly drawn up monitoring form it was agreed nothing need be raised from what had not been fully achieved and it was decided to leave tasks 1.9 (Planting under storey) and 1.10 (Planting canopy) to Year 2 as the timescales for each task were flexible.
+Working from a newly drawn up monitoring form it was agreed nothing need be raised from what had not been fully achieved and it was decided to leave tasks 1.9 (Planting understorey) and 1.10 (Planting canopy) to Year 2 as the timescales for each task were flexible.
 Open questions remain on when s106 funding from the housing developers would be available and thinning the north of the wood.
 Details of what has been achieved in the year can be found under Work Parties below.

 Unfortunately, due to personnel changes at both Bovis and the Council we have made no progress during the year with tackling the mitigating measures to protect the wood from the housing development.
 We continue to press for a meeting with both to tackle, in the short-term, completion and repair of the fence and buffer zone and access to storage.